Trillium Digital Systems: Trillium

 Trillium's first software product supported the X.25 communications protocol.
 Subsequent products were developed for a number of data communications and voice communications protocols.
-Trillium's primary focus in its early years was on control plane and signalling plane protocols.
+Trillium's primary focus in its early years was on control plane and signaling plane protocols.
 In later years Trillium also developed some data plane protocols.
 A more comprehensive list of the software products developed by Trillium is listed in the Product History section.
 Trillium is currently developing software products to support the Femtocell communications protocols.
-Throughout its history Trillium was also very active in standards setting bodies including the CCITT/ITU, IETF, ATM Forum, Frame Relay Forum and others.
+Throughout its history Trillium was also very active in standards-setting bodies including the CCITT/ITU, IETF, ATM Forum, Frame Relay Forum and others.

 Trillium software products were used in communications and networking products designed for the PDN, PSTN, Internet, enterprise networks and home networks.

-Trillium's evolution and development, paralleled the evolution and development of the communications industry.
+Trillium's evolution and development paralleled the evolution and development of the communications industry.
 In 1988 there were less than 1/2 million Internet users, about 4 million cell phone users and no broadband (DSL, cable) users.
 The industry went through significant transitions from the mid-1980s through the early 2000s, as described in the market history section.
 By 2008 there were over 1.4 billion Internet users, almost 3.3 billion mobile phone users and over 1 billion broadband users.

 During this period, communications equipment manufacturers licensed source code software to reduce their time to market, decrease their development risk and reduce their costs.
 By 1999 many companies offered source code software products.
 Some of these included:

 Trillium was funded entirely by its cash flow from its founding through 1999.
 In late 1998, Trillium decided that to provide liquidity for its shareholders and accelerate its growth it should raise money through an initial public offering.
 After discussions with investment bankers, it was decided that to improve its initial public offering valuation, it would be necessary to first raise some private equity money to fund organizational expansion, revenue growth and revenue rebalancing.
 In early 1999, Trillium entered discussions with various venture capital and private equity firms.
 It closed two private equity deals, one with Rader Reinfrank & Co. in July 1999 for $10 million and the other with Intel Capital and its Intel Communications Fund in September 1999 for $4 million.
 Rader Reinfrank & Co. was the lead investor and Intel Capital was a co-investor.
 Trillium used the funds to accelerate the growth of its organization and product line in preparation for a planned initial public offering in either 2000 or 2001.
 Trillium received ISO 9001 certification in February 2000 and SEI -CMM Level 2 certification in December 2001.